Logo

 Key Successes

-• Using recent advances in DNA technology, leopard life histories in the Sabi Sand are augmented with DNA extracted from field samples.Genetic profiling of these leopards assists with understanding relatedness and paternity, reproductive success, and contributes towards Panthera’s broader genetic research including forensic anti-trafficking operations.
+• Recent advances in DNA technology augment leopard life histories in the Sabi Sand with DNA extracted from field samples.
+Genetic profiling aids in understanding relatedness and reproductive success and contributes to Panthera’s broader genetic research, including forensic anti-trafficking operations.

 Panthera Partnership Leopard Research